Speeding up your website

 Consider what your website actually needs

 Sometimes it’s worth stepping back from your website and looking at it critically.
-Do you really need so many full width images?
-Do you need to display three different typefaces on it?
+Do you really need so many large images?
+Do you need to use three different fonts on it?
 Is that image slider actually providing your visitors with a useful experience?
-If elements on your website aren’t useful and they’re slowing it down it might be worth looking at a few simple tweaks or maybe a complete redesign?
+If elements on your website aren’t useful and they’re slowing it down it might be worth looking at a few simple tweaks to your site.